SwearWolf/PAVONE/README.md

 Case for george-norton's Peacock Trackpad.

-For best printing results print on its side.
+For best printing results print on its side with tree supports.

 Requires 10x M3x6mm screws and 4x Skuf feet.